taylorwood/taylorwood.github.io/_posts/2017-10-04-clojure-spec-boolean.markdown

 # Bonus Round

-What if you needed to emit some sort of query language for these expressions?
-Let's transform these infix expressions into strings vaguely resembling Some Query Language!
-We'll use an acronym SQL, that sounds nice.
+What if you needed to emit some sort of string query for these expressions?

 ```clojure
 (defn clause-str [clause] ;; it's too early for doc strings